 We highly recommend catching a ferry to Watsons Bay, it’s just a 15-minute ride from Manly or Circular Quay.
 The ferry drops you off at Watsons Bay Wharf, only seconds from the entrance to the hotel.
 Uber is also an option.

 Day trip to the Blue Mountains

-After enjoying the fast pace city of Sydney wind down with a lovely trip to the Blue Mountains.
+After enjoying the fast-paced city of Sydney wind down with a romantic weekend getaway to the Blue Mountains.
 In 2000 the Blue mountains were listed as a Unesco Heritage site, and with stunning sweeping mountain ranges, cascading falls there’s no surprise we have put it on our Australia bucket list as a must-see destination for all visitors.